 IONM helps improve patient outcome by carefully assessing the functional status of nervous tissue, including spinal column tracts, eloquent brain regions, and peripheral nerve.
 This neurophysiologic information helps the surgeon perform a safer and sometimes more thorough procedure.

-The U-M School of Kinesiology has developed a specialized IONM educational program for Movement Science majors – the first accredited IONM program in the world.
+The U-M School of Kinesiology has developed a specialized IONM educational program for Movement Science majors – the first accredited IONM program of its kind in the world.
 IONM program students will take 12 credits in neuroanatomy, neurophysiology, neuroanesthesia, and a surgical neuromonitoring lab, plus nine credits of clinical rotations over the course of a year.
 Students complete an average of 300 clinical hours during the program.

 In addition to their clinical work in the operating room, neuromonitorists can use their degree as a stepping stone into medical school, research, or a career in health care management.